emiliobiz/billy_bulky_ecommerce/README.md

 - **DRY Principle:** Ensuring that our SQL code is not repetitive by using dbt's ref() function to reference models.
 - **Modular Design:** Each model is built to be independent, ensuring changes can be made with minimal impact on other models.
-- **Version Control:** All changes are tracked through git, with a clear commit history and branching strategy.
+- **Version Control:** All changes are tracked through git and pushed to a Github repository.
 - **Testing and Documentation:** Each model includes tests for data integrity and is well-documented for clarity and maintainability.

 ## Setup and Configuration